huggingface/datasets/datasets/ccagt/README.md

 ### Supported Tasks and Leaderboards

-- `image-segmentation`: The dataset can be used to train a model for semantic segmentation.
+- `image-segmentation`: The dataset can be used to train a model for semantic segmentation or instance segmentation.
 Semantic segmentation consists in classifying each pixel of the image.
+Instance segmentation consists of doing object detection first and then using a semantic segmentation model inside detected objects.
 Success on this task is typically measured by achieving high values of [mean iou](https://huggingface.co/spaces/evaluate-metric/mean_iou) or [f-score](https://huggingface.co/spaces/evaluate-metric/f1) for pixels results.
+For instances results, this task is typically measured by achieving high values of [recall](https://huggingface.co/spaces/evaluate-metric/recall), [precision](https://huggingface.co/spaces/evaluate-metric/precision) and [f-score](https://huggingface.co/spaces/evaluate-metric/f1).
-  - Instance segmentation and panoptic segmentation require an additional conversion of the original dataset.
-Instance segmentation consists of doing object detection first and then using a semantic segmentation model inside detected objects.
+  - Panoptic segmentation require an additional conversion of the original dataset.
 Panoptic segmentation is the combination of instance segmentation and semantic segmentation.
-For instances results, this task is typically measured by achieving high values of [recall](https://huggingface.co/spaces/evaluate-metric/recall), [precision](https://huggingface.co/spaces/evaluate-metric/precision) and [f-score](https://huggingface.co/spaces/evaluate-metric/f1).

 - `object-detection`: The dataset can be used to train a model for object detection to detect the nuclei categories or the nucleolus organizer regions (NORs), which consists of locating instances of objects and then classifying each one.
 This task is typically measured by achieving a high values of [recall](https://huggingface.co/spaces/evaluate-metric/recall), [precision](https://huggingface.co/spaces/evaluate-metric/precision) and [f-score](https://huggingface.co/spaces/evaluate-metric/f1).